LT-IntroToAI-SY2526/assignment6-part2-per4-AlexZ-0/a6_part2_writeup.md

 Would you trust this model to predict the price of a house with 6 bedrooms, 4 bathrooms, 3000 sq ft, and 5 years old?
 Why or why not?
 (Hint: Think about the range of your training data)

 **YOUR ANSWER:**
+I would be cautious about trusting this prediction because the house is slightly outside the range of the training data (especially the square footage).
+While the model would provide a reasonable estimate, predictions for houses larger than those in the training set could be less accurate.
+Models are most reliable when making predictions within the range of data they were trained on.